Qlause22/avago_development/README.md

     - Open **VS Code**.
     - Navigate to the **Docker extension** section on the left side (you should see a Docker icon).
-    - In the **Containers** section, you will see a container named `avago_frontend`.
+    - In the **Containers** section, you will see a container that contains name `*frontend*`.

 6. **Connect to the Container**

-    Right-click on the `avago_frontend` container and select **Attach Shell**.
+    Right-click on the container and select **Attach Shell**.
 This will allow you to connect directly to the running container, giving you access to the development environment inside the container.